Healthdirect Free Australian health advice you can count on.

 Anything that damages the liver can cause cirrhosis, but the most common causes are:

-• autoimmune liver disease, such as primary biliary cholangitis (previously known as primary biliary cirrhosis), in which the bile ducts in the liver are slowly destroyed
+• autoimmune liver disease, such as primary biliary cholangitis (previously known as primary biliary cirrhosis), where the bile ducts in the liver are slowly destroyed by the immune system

 How is cirrhosis diagnosed?

-If your doctor suspects you have cirrhosis, they will talk to you about your health and examine you, and order some tests.
+If your doctor suspects you have cirrhosis, they will ask about your symptoms, examine you and refer you for some tests.

 Tests that help to diagnose cirrhosis include: